INNVTV/Bitcoin-API-Microservice/README.md

     http://localhost:8000/api/generate/publickeys/5

 # Private key storage
-To test that private keys are being stored use a MongoDB client such as xxx and navigate to:
+To test that private keys are being stored use a MongoDB client such as Compass, Robo 3T or Navicat and navigate to:

-     xxxx
+     mongodb://mongodb:27017

-As long as you don't shut down your docker instances after generating a few keys you should see the public keys with their associated private keys stored as records.
+As long as you don't shut down your docker instances after generating a few keys you should see the public keys with their associated private keys stored as records in the "keys" collection under the "bitcoin" database.